Courseiva

 Why this answer

-Option D is correct because expandable reservation allows the resource pool to borrow CPU resources from the parent pool if needed.
-Since the VM has no reservation, it can power on as long as there are any unreserved resources in the resource pool or parent.
-Option A is incorrect because the VM can power on without a reservation.
+With expandable reservation enabled, the resource pool can borrow CPU resources from the parent resource pool (root) if needed.
+Since the VM has no reservation, it does not require any guaranteed CPU capacity; it can power on as long as there are any unreserved resources in the resource pool or parent.
+Option A is incorrect because shares only affect priority during contention, not the ability to power on.

 MCQmedium